KatharinaBuelow/heat-exposure-africa/README.md

 The information about the [population](population.md) data source.

-With the following Notebook you can remap the population files and with the second Notebook you can calculate the country sum of the population for different time slices and compare their development.
+With the following Notebook you can remap the population files.
-(Katharina environment xesmv_env)

     Notebooks/remap_population_to_afr22.ipynb